bwa6/Deep_Learning_Coursera/README.md

 9. Probabilistic_Deep_Learning_with_TensorFlow_Week_1.ipynb

 Introduction to distribution objects in the TensorFlow probability module with applications to a Naive Bayes classifier of document topics.

+10. Probabilistic_Deep_Learning_with_TensorFlow_Week_2.ipynb

+Introduction to buildling Bayesian neural networks using probabilistic layers to account for both aleatoric and epistemic uncertainty.